loosenthedark/strikeforce/README.md

 * The TransferMarket API applies a rate limit of 5 requests per second, which prevented me from making calls to it in order to populate my StrikeValue tables (for both individual scorers and clubs).
 Instead, I had to manually log scorer and squad values in my local .json files and retrieve the relevant data from there to load these tables, which proved to be quite time-consuming.

 * Guidance on how to use jQuery to populate secondary dropdown options based primary dropdown selection gained from reading the answer to [this Stack Overflow query](https://stackoverflow.com/questions/21561353/jquery-populate-drop-down-options-based-on-another-drop-down-option-using-javasc/21640704)

+* Newsletter subscription form on Contact page adapted from [this design template](https://www.markuptag.com/newsletter-subscription-form-design-in-bootstrap-4/)

+* [This Stack Overflow solution](https://bootstrapshuffle.com/classes/modal/modal-dialog-centered) suggested a workaround for Bootstrap's `.modal-dialog-centered` class (inexplicably) malfunctioning - by following it, I was able to achieve vertical centering for my modal on contact `form` submit